ayushagrawal2806/Bharat-Petroleum/Dhruv/BPCL/README.md

 ## Overview

 .
 Bharat Petroleum Corporation Limited (BPCL) is a prominent Indian oil and gas company involved in the entire spectrum of the energy sector.
-Its operations encompass exploration, production, refining, and marketing of petroleum and petrochemical products.
+Its operations encompass the exploration, production, refining, and marketing of petroleum and petrochemical products.
 With an extensive retail network, BPCL serves a broad customer base across India, providing a diverse range of products such as gasoline, diesel, LPG, aviation fuel, and lubricants.

 .
 The company is likely to have initiatives focused on sustainability, environmental responsibility, and corporate social responsibility.
 BPCL's commitment to investor relations, human resources, and delivering quality energy solutions further establishes its significance in the industry.
 For the latest and most accurate information, it is recommended to visit the official Bharat Petroleum website.